 One percent of the total value of the RIC's assets at the end of the quarter for which the measurement is done, or

-The RIC disposes of the asset following the identification of the failure within 6 months after the last day of the quarter in which the RIC identified the failure.
+The RIC disposes of the asset following the identification of the failure (or the requirements of section 851(b)(3) are otherwise met) within 6 months after the last day of the quarter in which the RIC identified the failure.

-For special rules regarding failure to meet the requirements of the income and asset tests, see section 851(d)(2).
+For special rules regarding failure to meet the requirements of the income and asset tests, see sections 851(d)(2) and 851(i).

 The RIC's deduction for dividends paid for the tax year (as defined in section 561, but without regard to capital gain dividends) equal or exceed the sum of: